Hat-trick hero Ronaldo denies Spain in six-goal thriller

-SOCHI, Russia (Reuters) - Portugal’s irrepressible captain Cristiano Ronaldo scored a stunning late free kick to complete a World Cup hat-trick and rescue a dramatic 3-3 draw in an enthralling Group B match against neighbors Spain on Friday.
+SOCHI, Russia (Reuters) - Portugal’s irrepressible captain Cristiano Ronaldo scored a stunning late free kick to complete a World Cup hat-trick and rescue a 3-3 draw in an enthralling match against neighbors Spain on Friday.

 In by far the best game of the tournament so far, Spain forward Diego Costa notched a double before Nacho put them 3-2 ahead with a brilliant third only for Ronaldo to snatch a point.

-Ronaldo became the fourth player to score in four World Cups after Uwe Seeler, Pele and Miroslav Klose.
+Ronaldo, who took his tally to 84 goals in 151 games for Portugal, became only the fourth player to score in four World Cups after Uwe Seeler, Pele and Miroslav Klose.
 He had also scored in the last four European Championship tournaments.

+Remarkably, the result left Iran top of Group B with three points after they earlier beat Morocco 1-0 thanks to a late own goal in a match which was pedestrian by comparison.

+“I always believe in myself but obviously I want to emphasize the way the team played.
+We never turned away from the fight, “ said Ronaldo.
+“This was only the first match but we are going to believe until the end.”

 Spain were still reeling from the remarkable decision to fire coach Julen Lopetegui on Wednesday, after the federation said he had negotiated a contract to take over at Real Madrid without their knowledge and replaced him with Fernando Hierro.